-Jacobs’s critique of mid-20th-century urban planning focuses on the absence of planners’ appreciation for street-level human interactions and the actual influence that the built environment has in enabling or undermining those interactions (e.g. social capital and “webs of communication”).
+Jacobs’s critique focuses on planners’ neglect of street-level human interactions, owing to their simplistic rationalist conceptions of the nature of a living city, and the actual influence that the built environment has in enabling or undermining those interactions (e.g. social capital and “webs of communication”).
 Those interactions form an overall invisible social infrastructure that is not the result of any person’s or group’s rational, deliberate design but the outcome of myriad unpredictable contacts that take place in public space.
 In short, Jacobs sees the living city as a spontaneous order, or to use her terminology a “problem of organized complexity” (Jacobs 1961: 429).
 This means that a city thrives when the individual plans of its inhabitants collectively, but unconsciously, contribute to the unplanned emergence of complex and dynamic social networks.
 It is in this sense that, as she puts it, “Cities have the capability of providing something for everybody, only because, and only when, they are created by everybody” (Jacobs 1961: 238).

 In both Jacobs’s critique of centralized urban planning and the economic critique of collectivist economic planning, planners ignore the “knowledge of the particular circumstances of time and place” (Hayek 1948: 80) that individuals possess within the context of their daily lives.
-In the economic critique of central planning the absence of meaningful money prices, owing to the absence of market transactions of property rights ordinary people cannot determine the relative scarcity of resources and rationally calculate profits and losses (Lavoie 1985).
-In Jacobs’s critique it is the failure of local planning authorities to understand how the design of public spaces impacts the fine-grained and intricate interactions among people who, for the most part, are strangers to one another.
+In the economic critique of central planning, rationalist constructivism results in the elimination of meaningful money prices, owing to the absence of market transactions of property rights, so that ordinary people cannot determine the relative scarcity of resources and rationally calculate profits and losses (Lavoie 1985).
+In Jacobs’s critique it is naïve rationalism that leads to the failure of local planning authorities to understand how the design of public spaces impacts the fine-grained and intricate interactions among people who, for the most part, are strangers to one another.

 Among those responsible for cities, at the top, there is much ignorance.
 This is inescapable, because big cities are just too big and too complex to be comprehended in detail from any vantage point— even if this vantage point is at the top— or to be comprehended by any human; yet detail is of the essence (Jacobs 1961: 121-2).

 These are different kinds of contextual knowledge, but they are the same category of knowledge.
 The problems identified by economists in the early 20th century are robust in the sense that they apply mutatis mutandis to the knowledge problem that Jacobs identified in the mid-20th century.
-Where her critique differs from the market-process version, they tend to complement rather than conflict.
+Where her critique differs from the market-process version, they tend to complement rather than conflict because they issue from the same underlying critique of rationality.

 This led Jacobs, in the famous last chapter of her 1961 classic to identify a living city, following Warren Weaver, as a “problem of organized complexity.”
 Here is how Gene Callahan and I summarize Weaver’s three categories of scientific problems.